Catalan wine: Priorat

-The Priorat DOQ has been producing wine since the 12th century when Carthusian monks planted a vineyard and established a priory from which the region took its name.
+The Priorat DOQ has been producing wine since the 12th century when Carthusian monks planted a vineyard and established the priory of Scala Dei from which the region took its name.
 The area is known for its Carinyena and Garnatxa based wines made from old, low yield vines that average 0.3 tons an acre (5 hl/ha).
 The area has a very hot Mediterranean climate that allows the grape to ripen fully and produce wines with very high alcohol levels of up to 18% and wines must have at least 13% to qualify for certification in the region.
 The local Llicorella soil is of particularly poor quality, composed of quartz and slate, which also helps to limit yields.
 Vineyards are situated on steep terraces, largely unsuitable for mechanical harvesting.

 Priorat still has marked monastic influences, with many top estates prefixing their vineyards with Clos in recognition of the region's early winemaking history, similar to the naming of many of Burgundy's grand crus.
 Despite the annual rainfall of the area being less than 16 in, irrigation is not widely used due to the cool, damp nature of the Llicorella soil.
 Grapevine roots are able to tunnel through faults in the slate to find underground water reserves up to 30m.

 The region is one of only two Spanish Denominaciones de Origen Calificadas (DOC, or DOQ in Catalan), in recognition of outstanding consistency of quality, the other being the well-known Rioja.